 Most of the NPA’s tweets seemed to be mainly from/about NPA council candidate Sean Bickerton

 The NPA’s tweets were 100% self promotional, not a single response to anyone else on twitter.
-They didn’t believe in the mantra of social media consultants and connected web strategists, “listen to the conversation”.
+They didn’t believe in the mantra of social media consultants and connected web strategists.
+Conversational media, means listen to conversations.

 That is, they weren’t interested in following anyone else on Twitter, they didn’t even fake it, they had 0 followers.
 Obviously clueless about Twitter.

 Vision Vancouver Twitter jacked Peter Ladner’s name on Twitter.
 That is, Peter and his campaign didn’t bother to register his name on twitter, (an internet rookie movie) so someone from the vision Vancouver camp registered his name and created a Peter Ladner account on Twitter, started putting out Tweets that insulted/made fun of Peter Ladner.
 This is why politicians and other visible people, businesses and other organizations should start learning more about social media, just as a defensive move if nothing else.

 Frankly it was a clueless move.
 It’s one thing for a third party to do something like that like the brilliant Fake Steve Jobs did.

 But for someone from the opposing campaign to do so and not create something like fakepeterladnder instead of using his real name is just not kosher, someone who did that in the US would probably get fired for it.
 Plus it irritated members of the local twitterati and others on twitter, especially Vision Vancouver’s seemingly unwillingness to apologize about it.
 It’s still up there, and was really counterproductive.

 Hopefully our new mayor understands the lessons of what happens to arrogant politicians in BC, they get defeated.
 Miss 604 reports that #civicvote2008 is now the second most talked about topic on Twitter today.